 The benefit of advance care planning for a patient with cancer is that it helps to ensure they receive the medical care they want in the future.
 For example, should the cancer be treated as long as possible?
 What about quality of life?
 These are tough conversations, but they bring peace of mind.

-The benefit for the caregiver is a shared understanding of the patient’s goals of care and confidence in carrying forward those goals down the line.
+The benefit for the caregiving family is a shared understanding of the patient’s goals of care and confidence in carrying forward those goals.
 Advance care planning discussions should be open, honest, and repeated.
-They give caregivers the opportunity to process information clarify and check their understanding, and feel confident in their decision-making.
+They give caregivers the opportunity to process information, clarify and check their understanding, and feel confident in their decision-making.
 This is why these conversations are so important.

 What are goals of care?